Recently, I was helping someone with their Mac and the question came up, “What is iCloud and what is the cloud?”

 With messages in the cloud disabled, new messages are pushed to your devices, but they must be manually deleted from each device.
 In addition, current messages aren’t synced when you sign in on a new device.
 Storing messages in iCloud allows them to be deleted from all devices and automatically synced on to new devices that sign in to your account.

 Find my iPhone, iPad, or Mac allows you to locate your device on a visual map, play a sound, and lock or wipe its contents.
-This is done in the Find my iPhone app on iOs, or on the web at iCloud.com.
-You can also use SIRI on your Mac, iOs device, or HomePod to find your device.
+This is done in the Find My app on both iOS and macOS, and you can also use SIRI on your Mac, iOS device, or HomePod to find your device.

 “Lost mode,” allows you to display a phone number on your lost device for someone to contact you should they find it.
-If you erase your device, it can no-longer be tracked, and your Apple ID and password will be required to reactivate it.
+If you erase your device, it can no-longer be tracked, and iOS devices and Macs with a T2 security chip will require your Apple ID and password to reactivate them.
+Macs with a T2 security chip include the MacBook Air, (2018 and later) MacBook Pro, (2018 and later) Mac Mini, (2018) and iMac Pro (2017).

-Tip: like iCloud backup, Find my iPhone may retain your old device, which may be confusing when you’re trying to figure out which device to locate.
+Tip: like iCloud backup, Find My iPhone may retain your old device, which may be confusing when you’re trying to figure out which device to locate.
 This can happen particularly if you never signed out of that old device.
 Therefore, you should remove your old devices so as not to confuse them with your current ones.
-To do this, go to Settings > [your name] and double tap your old device, followed by the, “Remove from account,” button.
+To do this on iOS, go to Settings > [your name] and double tap your old device, followed by the, “Remove from account,” button.
+To do this on macOS, go to System Preferences > Apple ID, select your old device in the table, and click the, "Remove from account," button.

 iCloud keychain allows you to sync your passwords and credit cards across devices.
 When you choose, for example, to save a username and password in Safari, that information is stored in a location on your device called a keychain, where it can be used to autofill webforms in the future.
 With iCloud keychain, your devices’ local keychain is synced; so if you for example, save a password for a website on your Mac, you can autofill it on your iPhone later.